skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 The young elf gestures with exasperation out this window, "I wasn't using the telescope.
 I was just looking out the window!"

-The old man squints unhappily, "Well I don't see anything..."
+The old man squints unhappily, "Well I don't see anything…"

 To which the elf cries, "Look through the telescope!"